 Price risk is the risk that the value of the Fund's financial instruments will fluctuate as a result of changes in market prices caused by factors other than foreign currency and commission rate movements.
 The price risk arises primarily from uncertainty about the future prices of the financial instruments that the Fund holds.

-The Fund Manager closely monitors the price movement of the Fund financial instruments listed at Saudi Exchange "Tadawul".
-The Fund manages the risks by diversifying its investment portfolio by investing in various stocks in the petrochemical sector.
+The Fund Manager closely monitors the price movement of its financial instruments listed at Saudi Stock Exchange "Tadawul".
+The Fund manages the risk through diversification of its investment portfolio by investing in various industry sectors.